nickolashkraus/continuing-education/LFS101x/ch_1/notes.md

 Debian provides by far the largest and most complete software repository to its users of any Linux distribution.

 Ubuntu aims at providing a good compromise between long-term stability and ease of use.
-Since Ubuntu gets most of its packages from Debian’s stable branch, it also has access to a very large software repository.
+Since Ubuntu gets most of its packages from Debian's stable branch, it also has access to a very large software repository.

 **Key Facts**